-(i) (A) The motion shall set forth specific factual allegations that support the motion and a copy of such motion shall be served on all persons required to be served by sections 43-262 to 43-267; and
+(i) (A) The motion shall set forth specific factual allegations that support the motion and a copy of such motion shall be served on all persons required to be served by sections 43-262 to 43-267;-and

-(ii) (B) The juvenile shall be entitled to a hearing before the court to determine the validity of the allegations.
-At such hearing the burden is upon the state by a preponderance of the evidence to show that:

-22 (A) (I) All levels of probation supervision have been exhausted;

-(B) (II) All options for community-based services have been exhausted; and

-25 (C) (III) Placement at a youth rehabilitation and treatment center 26 is a matter of immediate and urgent necessity for the protection of the 27 juvenile or the person or property of another or if it appears that such 28 juvenile is likely to flee the jurisdiction of the court.

-(c) After the hearing, the court may, as a condition of an order of intensive supervised probation, commit such juvenile to the Office of Juvenile Services for placement at the Youth Rehabilitation and Treatment

-Center-Geneva, the Youth Rehabilitation and Treatment Center-Kearney, or 1 another facility being used as a youth rehabilitation and treatment 2 3 center and operating pursuant to state law as a condition of an order of intensive supervised probation.
-Upon commitment by the court to the 4 5 Office of Juvenile Services, the court shall immediately notify the 6 Office of Juvenile Services of the commitment.
-Intensive supervised 7 probation for purposes of this subdivision means that the Office of 8 Juvenile Services shall be responsible for the care and custody of the 9 juvenile until the Office of Juvenile Services discharges the juvenile from commitment to the Office of Juvenile Services.
-Upon discharge of the 10 11 juvenile, the court shall hold a review hearing on the conditions of 12 probation and enter any order allowed under subdivision (1)(a) of this section.
-13

-14 (d) The Office of Juvenile Services shall notify those required to 15 be served by sections 43-262 to 43-267, all interested parties, and the committing court of the pending discharge of a juvenile from the youth 16 17 rehabilitation and treatment center sixty days prior to discharge and 18 again in every case not less than thirty days prior to discharge.
-Upon notice of pending discharge by the Office of Juvenile Services, the court 19 20 shall set a continued disposition hearing in anticipation of reentry.
-The 21 Office of Juvenile Services shall work in collaboration with the Office 22 of Probation Administration in developing an individualized reentry plan 23 for the juvenile as provided in section 43-425.
-The Office of Juvenile 24 Services shall provide a copy of the individualized reentry plan to the juvenile, the juvenile's attorney, and the county attorney or city 25 26 attorney prior to the continued disposition hearing.
-At the continued 27 disposition hearing, the court shall review and approve or modify the individualized reentry plan, 28 place the juvenile under probation 29 supervision, and enter any other order allowed by law.
-No hearing is 30 required if all interested parties stipulate to the individualized reentry plan by signed motion.
-In such a case, the court shall approve 31

-1 the conditions of probation, approve the individualized reentry plan, and 2 place the juvenile under probation supervision.
+(ii) The Office of Inventile Services shall be served with a copy of such - (ii) The Office of Juvenile Services shall be served with a copy of such motion and shall be a party to the case for all matters related to the juvenile's commitment to, placement with, or discharge from the Office of Juvenile Services; and - (iii) (B) The juvenile shall be entitled to a hearing before the court to determine the validity of the allegations.
+At such hearing the burden is upon the state by a preponderance of the evidence to show that: - (A) (I) All levels of probation supervision have been exhausted; (B) (II) All options for community-based services have been exhausted; and (C) (III) Placement at a youth rehabilitation and treatment center is a matter of immediate and urgent necessity for the protection of the juvenile or the person or property of another or if it appears that such juvenile is likely - to flee the jurisdiction of the court; - (c) After the hearing, the court may, as a condition of an order of intensive supervised probation, commit such juvenile to the Office of Juvenile Services for placement at a youth rehabilitation and treatment center operated in compliance with state law as a condition of an order of intensive supervised probation.
+Upon commitment by the court to the Office of Juvenile Services, the court shall immediately notify the Office of Juvenile Services of the commitment.
+Intensive supervised probation for purposes of this subdivision means that the Office of Juvenile Services shall be responsible for the care and custody of the juvenile until the Office of Juvenile Services discharges the juvenile from commitment to the Office of Juvenile Services.
+Upon discharge of the juvenile, the court shall hold a review hearing on the conditions of probation and enter any order allowed under subdivision (1)(a) of this section; - - (d) The Office of Juvenile Services shall notify those required to be served by sections 43-262 to 43-267, all interested parties, and the committing court of the pending discharge of a juvenile from the youth rehabilitation and treatment center sixty days prior to discharge and again in every case not less than thirty days prior to discharge.
+Upon notice of pending discharge by the Office of Juvenile Services, the court shall set a continued disposition hearing in anticipation of reentry.
+The Office of Juvenile Services shall work in collaboration with the Office of Probation Administration in developing an individualized reentry plan for the juvenile as provided in section 43-425.
+The Office of Juvenile Services shall provide a copy of the individualized reentry plan to the juvenile, the juvenile's attorney, and the county attorney or city attorney prior to the continued disposition hearing.
+At the continued disposition hearing, the court shall review and approve or modify the individualized reentry plan, place the juvenile under probation supervision, and enter any other order allowed by law.
+No hearing is required if all interested parties stipulate to the individualized reentry plan by signed motion.
+In such a case, the court shall approve the conditions of probation, approve the individualized reentry plan, and place the juvenile under probation supervision; and \div